 2016: To all of you who have become members, volunteers for the Village, or both, we say Thank You!
 Your support means everything as without volunteers or members, there would not be a Village!

 To expand our volunteer corps, we are offering another training session on Saturday, April 16, 2016 10-noon, at the BCC Regional Services Center, Room B, 4805 Edgemoor Lane, Bethesda, MD 20814 (directions below under April 12 event).
 If you have not filled in a volunteer application, please print and complete it, and send it to Gail Douglas at the address listed on the volunteer application form.

 If you have not sent in your membership application, please print and complete that, and send it with your check to Steve Borko at the address listed on the membership form.
 Remember that the Associate Membership fee of $75 is fully tax deductible, and that portions of your Full membership also may be tax deductible to the full extent of the law.

 Bradley Hills Village now is approved for “Student Service Learning” hours for select projects or activities undertaken on behalf of the Village.
-Later in 2016 we will work with Whitman High School and Pyle Middle School to define what some of these activities will be.
 If you are interested in serving as a liaison to the Schools’ respective SSL coordinators, please let us know.

 Board meetings are open to Village members so please let one of the Board members (see list at end of message) know if you’d like to attend and we’ll provide date and location.